 Oh yeah baby.
 I love this stuff.
 You can even get coloured dry shampoo – so if you have dark hair – get the dark brown version – it doesn’t make your hair appear grey.
 Dry shampoo mops up all the excess oil on your scalp – and you can go longer without washing!
 Keep one in your bag, one at home and one at work.
 Once you start using it, you will never be without it.

-4. Stop using shampoo!
+4. Stop using shampoo altogether!

 Yes shampoo is the devil!
 It dries out your hair so much, especially if you are using it more than twice a week.
 Instead, use conditioner to ‘wash’ your hair.
 Apply a good amount of conditioner to your scalp, and gently massage it through your hair (without tangling it – gently gently!).
 Rinse – and your hair will be clean as a whistle – and soft!
 It may take a week or two for your hair to ‘get used’ to not using shampoo, and might appear a little flat, but it is worth pushing your way through those two or so weeks.

 5. Don’t use towels to dry your hair.

 Towels are great for drying your body, but please please please don’t use them to dry your hair!
 It is easy for your hair to get caught up in the fibres of the towel and break – especially as wet hair is the most vulnerable.
 Instead, invest in some of those microfibre hair towels – they are gentle and remove a lot of the water from your hair without damaging it.
-Another alternative it to use a soft cotton t-shirt.
+Another alternative is to use a soft cotton t-shirt.